 My recipes are clearly-written and well-tested; the results of thirty years in my professional and home kitchens.
-For my store to be successful, I had to learn what my customers wanted to eat and be consistent in my delivery.
-After working long hours, I had to pull it together to provide healthy food for my children, who didn’t necessarily want to eat “adult food” from my store.
+For my store to be successful, I had to learn what my customers wanted to eat and to be consistent in my delivery.
+After working long hours, I had to pull it together to provide healthy food for my children, who didn’t necessarily want to eat adult food from my store.

 The recipes in this blog are accessible and delicious.
-They are more than lists of ingredients and vague instruction; I share my thoughts on preparation and ideas on what can be made in advance.
-My blogs sometimes inspire stories from the food’s point of view; if a recipe insists I think like a cabbage, I acquire the voice of the cabbage.
+They are more than lists of ingredients and vague instructions; I share my thoughts on preparation and ideas on what can be made in advance.
+I categorize recipes according to my own, and my families, bias.
+The recipes are a suggestion; customize them to your palate.
+More about my philosophy on nutrition…

 About my family: (gushing mom alert) I raised two children, Greta, a custom furniture designer in Chicago, and a graduate of The Art Institute in Chicago.
 In 2015, she was one of the Dwell Magazine award winners.
 Check her out in a show she’s featured: Discovery Channel’s: Epic Bar Builds.
 She was recently married to Tom Rickmeyer in a wedding I blogged shamelessly about.

 I’m married to Richard, a research scientist quick to disect each molecule of every ingredient used in my recipes.

 About my towns: Ann Arbor, Michigan and Birmingham, Alabama are my home towns, each citizenry shaped by their passion for food, which have inspired my cooking through the years.